kraftl-UL/supML/README.md

 We note several highly correlated variables as a supermarket and restaurant per km2 counter or the month and quarter of the time the observation was created.
 There even exist variables holding the same information twice as the *sonnenklasse* descriptor.
 We delete amongst the aforementioned or *avg_bauperiode* and *dist_to_school_1* 20 more variables.
 Which leaves us with 31.

-Multicollinearity appear not that intensively anymore as before.
+Multicollinearity appears not that intensively anymore as before.
 Strong correlation remains with variables that are obvious as with *rooms* and *area* or variables that will be omitted in the final model as *GDENR* and *msregion*, which are representatives of the observations's location.
 We also note the high correlation between *area* and the dependent variable *rent_full*.

 ![Collinearity after deleting redundant variables](https://github.com/kraftl-UL/supML/blob/main/images/corrplot_v2.png?raw=true)